iSci-3A12/intro-github-markdown/lesson2.md

 - [Daring Fireball's Markdown Introduction](https://daringfireball.net/projects/markdown/)

 ## 4. Adding scientific symbols and equations
-While the simplicity of Markdown is usually an asset, there are times when you need to present text using more complex formatting--for example when using symbols and equations.
+While the simplicity of Markdown is usually an asset, there are times when you need to present text using more complex formatting--for example, when using symbols and equations.
 Given that these pieces aren't baked into Markdown, you'll need to resort to using HTML coding.
 This involves a bit more technical skill, but it's something that you can figure out pretty quickly with the help of Google.

 ### Symbols